 It’s very important to remember that we have a mind, but we are not our minds.
 And we are also not the thoughts that enter our minds, even though we think we are.
 It’s our perceived reality and our own thinking that hinders us.
 We’re the ones who attach meaning to our thoughts and bring them to life.
 We are the ones beating ourselves up for making mistakes or not succeeding.
-Or not making progress as quickly as we would like.
+And we are the ones getting frustrated or angry for not making progress as quickly as we would like.
 We’re the ones who keep thinking we need to be perfect.

 If we want to fully experience life, we must be willing to believe that we are worthy and good enough, right here, right now.

 Letting go of feelings of unworthiness means also letting go of “What will other people think?”
-This doesn’t happen overnight and it’s something you need to practice in your daily life.
-But once we allow ourselves to feel worthy and to feel good enough, we create a path to healing, hope and growth.
+This doesn’t happen overnight and it’s something that requires practice in our daily life.
+But once we allow ourselves to feel worthy and to feel good enough, we create a path to healing, hope, and growth.
 And we open the door of freedom.

 (Last Updated: July 19, 2022)